-Here are a couple of tips to help you through the shutter process
+Here are a couple of tips to help you through the process

-- When looking for shutters it’s best to get an expert in so they can measure with accuracy.
+- It’s best to get an expert in so they can measure with accuracy.
 Getting the exact measurements is critical to the fitting and installation of the shutters.

 - Make sure the expert has credentials so do a background check.

 - Check your quote for details as some brands charge extra for hinges.

 - Be careful with fixed panels as this may mean you can’t open the shutter panel to clean the window.

 - Make sure when you’re buying a wood shutter it’s actually wood not cardboard and polystyrene.

 - Look for concealed or semi-concealed tilt rods so they don’t run down the centre of the shutter blades.